nftstorage/nft.storage/packages/website/pages/docs/index.md

 1. [Getting a free API token](#get-an-api-token)
 1. [Using the JavaScript API](#using-the-javascript-api)

-**This guide uses Node.js since it's the fastest way to get started using the Web3.Storage JavaScript client programmatically**, but don't worry if Node isn't your favorite runtime environment — or if you'd rather not do any coding at all.
+**This guide uses Node.js since it's the fastest way to get started using the NFT.Storage JavaScript client programmatically**, but don't worry if Node isn't your favorite runtime environment — or if you'd rather not do any coding at all.
 You can also use NFT.Storage in the following ways:
 - Using the JavaScript client in web browsers.
 - Upload and retrieve files directly from your [Files page](https://nft.storage/files/) on the NFT.Storage website.